European Blackjack – Rules, Tips, Strategy, and Differences

 European Blackjack Strategy

-Optimal 21 strategy minimizes the house edge to about 0.62% in six-deck European blackjack.
-Decisions are based on player total against the dealer upcard, accounting for no hole card and stand-on-soft-17.
-Use precise charts over classic ones for maximum edge.
+The optimal 21 strategy minimizes the house edge to about 0.62% in six-deck European blackjack.
+Decisions are based on the player’s total against the dealer’s upcard, accounting for no hole card and standing on soft 17.

 When to Hit